Hasimasi/ding/Guide-for-Raspbian.md

     sudo add-apt-repository ppa:chris-lea/libsodium -y
     sudo apt-get install libopus-dev libffi-dev libsodium-dev

+**If you get errors while adding the PPAs as repositories, try continuing without them.
+[They may not be needed](https://github.com/Just-Some-Bots/MusicBot/issues/609).**

 ### 1.b: Python
 Raspbian doesn't come with the correct version of Python out of the box. **We will install the correct version ourselves**. **This process can take a while**, as we're building Python from scratch.